epheo/shaddock/README.rst

 Both are in [YAML](http://www.yaml.org/)

-In order to use Panama with a distant server or on **Mac OS** with boot2docker you can change the address in configuration.yaml
+In order to use Shaddock with a distant server or on **Mac OS** with boot2docker you can change the address in configuration.yaml

 INFORMATIONS
 ------------